darkobits/nr/README.md

 }
 ```

+`npm run help` will now print instructions on how to interact with `nr`, what scripts are available, and
+(hopefully) what each does.

 ## Providing an Explicit Configuration File

 To have `nr` skip searching for a configuration file and use a file at a particular path, pass the